tektechnologies/Instructor-Prep/201/class-07.md

 ## Prototypes

 1. To move functions out of constructor functions
-2. Use prototypes to make the methods accessible to the object that they were created for.
+2. Use prototypes to make the methods accessible for the object created.
 3. Every object has a prototype.
    - It can be assigned explicitly, or is set to the global Object by default
 4. All objects have the props & methods of their prototype
-5. If a prop or method can't be found on the object itself, the JS engine will look up the prototype chain for it.
+5. If a prop or method can't be found on the object itself,
+    - the JS engine will look up the prototype chain for it.

 - There is a lot of potential for DOM manipulation and JS objects.
-We could potentially make a `render` method on one of the JS objects that can render these new HTML tags as a list to our page when called:
+- We could potentially make a `render` method on one of the JS objects.
+- that can render these new HTML tags as a list to our page when called:

 ```js
 render: function(){